 Our machinery safety experts at Certification Company have the necessary skills and expertise at their disposal, in order to fully perform the entire CE certification procedure of your machine(s) on your behalf.
 Our specialists are TÜV certified, accredited safety experts and are capable of performing a complete conformity assessment procedure in accordance with the Machinery Directive and any other applicable CE product regulations.
 You can rest assured that your machinery or installation will be assessed professionally and impartially in order to place it legally approved on the market.

-Determine whether the product falls within the scope of the Machinery Directive and/or other CE Guidelines.
+Determine whether the product falls within the scope of the Machinery Directive and/or other CE Directives.

 An analysis to determine the risks and essential health and safety requirements applicable to the relevant machinery.